TETRA888/Profilometer/README.md

 # Open Road Profiler (ORP)

-The **Open Road Profiler (ORP)** is an advanced, open-source system engineered to map the degradation of theoretical road mixture designs developed by Caltrans.
+The **Open Road Profiler (ORP)** is an advanced, open-source system engineered to map the degradation of theoretical road designs developed by Caltrans.
 This precision gantry platform leverages a robust integration of **computer vision**, **LiDAR sensing**, and **optical measurement** technologies, including a Garmin LiDAR-Lite v3HP, a 64MP high-resolution camera, and a Class II precision laser, to capture sub-millimeter road surface details crucial for high-fidelity data.

 ## Purpose